AincradOT/platform/docs/architecture/disaster-recovery.md

 ## Secret Manager Recovery

-**Secrets are versioned:** Secret Manager keeps all versions of secrets.
+Secret Manager keeps all versions of secrets.
 Accidentally overwritten secrets can be restored.

 ```bash
 # List secret versions